-A bank's profitability has an effect on its long-term survivability.
-A bank can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, likely making the bank better able to withstand economic shocks.
-However, banks that are losing money have less ability to do those things.
+A bank's earnings performance has an effect on its long-term survivability.
+Earnings can be retained by the bank, boosting its capital buffer, or be used to deal with problematic loans, likely making the bank better able to withstand economic shocks.
+Obviously, banks that are losing money have less ability to do those things.

-Lee County Bank outperformed the average on Bankrate's earnings test, achieving a score of 22 out of a possible 30.
+Lee County Bank beat the national average on Bankrate's test of earnings, achieving a score of 20 out of a possible 30.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
-Lee County Bank's most recent annualized quarterly return on equity was 12.43 percent, above the national average of 9.28 percent.
+One key measure of a bank's earnings is return on equity, calculated by dividing net income (profit, essentially) by the total amount of equity.
+The most recent annualized quarterly return on equity for Lee County Bank was 11.88 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $1.2 million on total equity of $19.5 million.
-The bank reported an annualized return on average assets, or ROA, of 1.55 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank recorded net income of $2.3 million on total equity of $20.0 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 1.48 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.